Search

 1.)
 X-Ray Radiography

 Digital chest x-ray radiography (CXR) comes with lower costs and a wider availability for detecting chest pathology compared to CT imaging.
-Hence, using digital x-ray imagery with the computer-aided diagnosis can be used for the detection of COVID-19 features as it is used for different diseases such as cancer and cardiac diseases.
-However, the visual detection of COVID-19 features is challenging and requires pre-processing the visuals to enhance the poor contrast of soft tissues in x-ray imagery.
+Hence, digital X-ray imagery with computer-aided diagnoses can be used for the detection of COVID-19 features as it is used for different diseases such as cancer and cardiac diseases.
+However, the visual detection of COVID-19 features is challenging and requires pre-processing the visuals to enhance the poor contrast of soft tissues in X-ray imagery.

 The goal is to aid clinicians in deciding which treatment strategy to employ depending on the cause of infection.
 The current COVIDx dataset is constructed by open-source chest radiography datasets.